 Usually, the most panicked and upset clients call me and when they have not filed their tax returns in many many years, and are extremely worried that by this inaction they will be arrested, or worse thrown in prison.
+Therefore, criminal issues- unfiled tax returns is not a common occurrence.
 Occasionally, clients are audited for non-tax problems ( for example workman’s payment insurance, highway permits) by the IRS or State of New York, and the auditor makes the discovery that the taxpayer has not filed their income tax returns in a long time.
 This “great” discovery causes a lot of angst to the taxpayer, but usually the IRS and the States are not quick to press charges if the tax returns are filed quickly (see list below of action steps needed).
 Typically, you only have a criminal tax problem is you intentionally do not pay the right amount of taxes, so usually they issue is manageable.
 Therefore, non filing typically does not cause the same level of problems are actively avoiding paying taxes, and your almost never going to jail.
 Please keep in mind, in New York State it is actually a felony to not file your income tax returns for at least three years in a row where you owe taxes for each of those years.
 It is not often that NYS Tax uses this law to charge a taxpayer with a crime, but I have seen it applied in hundreds of cases, so it is not overly rare that they do.

 The IRS and NYS tax auditors normally take the approach of creating their own estimated version of the income tax return you failed to file (called a substitute tax return), and charging the taxes owed based upon their computation based on limited information.
 Please keep in mind they have no incentive to lower your tax bill, so their work is suspect.
 The crucial point is that the substitute tax returns tends to overstate the tax debt amount, since they give you no deductions and use the highest possible tax rate.
 As they say, you never get something good for nothing.